Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 The effect of post-birth factors is approximately twice as large as the effect of pre-birth factors.
 So, nurture wins over nature.
 Children who have entrepreneurial parents – biological or adoptive – have about 60% more chance to become start a business of their own than children who don’t have an entrepreneurial upbringing.
 So, role models and teaching entrepreneurship does play an important role.

 Apart from parental role modeling, the research doesn’t specify what kind of upbringing the entrepreneurial parents gave their – biological or adoptive – ‘offspring.’
-In this blog, we demonstrate the type and effect of growing an entrepreneurial mindset through teaching entrepreneurship and entrepreneur coaching.
+Other research does.

 - What is an entrepreneurial mindset?